 Your body depends on the perfect ratio of salts and minerals to keep your nerve, heart, and muscle functions happy.
 Electrolytes are essential to balance those levels that help your body function and are essentially charged metallic “ions” that balance the pressure inside our cells and the pH balance of our blood.
 Electrolytes include:

 Most of the time, electrolytes are found in our food and water, but recently those amounts of important salts and minerals have been depleted from the soil from erosion and water from filtration.

-So when you are found depleted from a night drinking too much alcohol, from sickness, or from an athletic event, you can drink an electrolyte replacement drink and start to feel better.
+So when you are found depleted from a night drinking too much alcohol, from sickness, or from an athletic event, you can drink an electrolyte replacement drink (or electrolyte beverage) and start to feel better.

 If you were coming to this investigation thinking that we would only be recommending “natural” products, you may want to do a u-turn.
 In terms of electrolyte replacement drinks, the industry is full of unnatural things because they’ve found that bioavailability is more important when you are trying to avoid getting sicker or going to the hospital.
 So if you are willing to take a Tylenol or Advil over-the-counter medication (OTC) for when you are in pain, you should also be willing to drink something partially synthetic when you are in need of fast electrolyte replacement.